Kids Can Make Peppermint Bark In Minutes

 25 small candy canes broken

 Melt white chocolate in a double boiler.
-I mix in a little butter to help smooth the chocolate.
+I mix in a bit of butter to help smooth the chocolate.
 Scoop melted white chocolate onto parchment paper on top of a cookie sheet.
-If you are using Epicure Sheet Pan Silicone liners then you do no need to use parchment paper.
+If you are using Sheet Pan Silicone liners, then you do not need to use parchment paper.

 Melt dark chocolate in a double broiler.
 I add a tablespoon of butter for richness and to help the chocolate soften.
-Spread dark chocolate mixture on top of white chocolate.
+Spread the dark chocolate mixture over the white chocolate.
 Mash candy canes.

-My kids love doing this (to get the candy canes as smashed as high-quality retail peppermint bark then they peppermint needs to be very fine, but you can do this version any way you like and my kids made chunky.
+My kids love doing this (to get the candy canes as smashed as high-quality retail peppermint bark, then the peppermint needs to be very fine), but you can do this version any way you like, and my kids made chunky.
 Sprinkle the peppermint on top of the chocolate and press some into the chocolate.
 Freeze for 30 minutes to an hour.
 Break into squares.
-Or let soften and cut squares neatly.
+Or let it soften and cut squares neatly.

 It is that simple.